+971 58 599 1922

 This is the key reason why it’s vital to get started early on building your extracurriculars throughout high school.
 Listing several extracurriculars on your application, but lacking any long-term commitments or leadership roles, instantly shows admissions officers that you joined clubs or started projects solely to make your activities list longer in anticipation of applying to universities.
 A shorter list of extracurriculars that show a longer-term commitment and progressive responsibility is much more valuable than a longer list of activities you’ve only dabbled in.

-Now that you understand what extracurriculars are and how they add to your college applications, let’s break down the top 8 benefits of extracurricular activities for high school students.
+Now that you understand what extracurriculars are and how they add to your college applications, let’s break down why extracurricular activities are important for high school students.

 Some students worry that participating in extracurriculars may take away too much time from their schoolwork, thus hurting their grades; however, extracurricular activities can actually improve your grades and your outlook on school in general!